Artur-Wanderley/Portfolio-of-my-data-science-projects/brazilian_plants_data_preparation/README.md

 In this project, we will perform some data manipulation to convert the raw data we have into a dataset appropriate to build a predictive model.

-Specifically we will:.
+Specifically we will:

-- Write the to_bin function to create 50 km2 bins (the grid cells)
+- Write the to_bin() function to create 50 km2 bins (the grid cells of map)
-- Use map(to_bin) on the geographic coordinates to create the 50 km2 grid cells
+- Use map(to_bin) on geographic coordinates to create the 50 km2 grid cells
 - Calculate the geographic coordinates of the center of each grid cell (centroids)
 - Use pandas.DataFrame.groupby to group the species occurrences into the grid cells
 - Use pandas.DataFrame.pivot to convert our dataset into a species abundance matrix in which each column is a plant species and each row is a grid cell.